xiaolaba/Free-Pascal-UTF8-supported/README.md

 .
 .
 .
-To confirm what is UTF-8-BOM and saying, there is 3 bytes at beginning of the text file (pascal source code)
+To confirm what is UTF-8-BOM and saying, there is 3-bytes at beginning of the text file (pascal source code)
 ````0xEF, 0xBB, 0xBF````
 it is the same as WIKI saying of how the UTF-8-BOM looks like.
 https://github.com/xiaolaba/Free-Pascal-UTF8-supported/blob/master/Free_Pascal_UTF8-BOM_source_code.jpg